Fees and lodgement

 Make sure your application includes all the required information and documents:

-- tribunal order (original or certified copy)
+- evidence of the death (original or certified copy)

 - payment by cheque (if applicable).

 If lodging in person, you can pay by cash, cheque, money order, EFTPOS or credit card.

 If lodging by post, include a cheque or money order made out to the 'Department of Natural Resources, Mines and Energy'.
 Do not send cash through the mail.

 We will send you a lodgement summary once your payment has been received.
 It will show the dealing numbers and type, description, lodgement date and time, first title reference, assessed fee and receipted fee plus lodger details.

 The correct order of lodgement will vary depending on the circumstances.
 The lodger is responsible for ensuring Titles Registry forms are lodged in the correct order of priority.
 Dealings will be requisitioned to rectify the order of lodgement where necessary.

 We will check your form to make sure it meets all our requirements.
 If there is a deficiency with your lodgement, we will send you a requisition notice (see the next page in this guide for details).

 If your form meets our requirements, we will register your dealing and send you a registration confirmation statement.
 If you have provided us with an email address in the 'lodger details' section of the form, we will send this by email; otherwise we will send it to you by normal post.